merivale/victor/README.md

 The standard grammatical treatment of "futurate" messages takes them to be direct affirmations about the future.
 This is doubly unfortunate.
 In the first place, it means that the so-called "present" form of the verb is both badly labelled and ambiguous: sometimes it means the present, but sometimes (as here) it means the future.
 In the second place, it fails to accommodate *past* "futurate" messages:

-    "Terry and Julie were getting married next June (but then there was a double booking at the venue/her father objected/his previous marriage came to light/...)."
+    "Terry and Julie were getting married next June"
+        - but then there was a double booking at the venue
+        - before her father objected
+        - until his previous marriage came to light
+        - ...

-    "The sun set at 7.22pm tomorrow (but that was on the old timekeeping convention/before the asteroid knocked us into our new orbit/...)."
+    "The sun set at 7.22pm tomorrow"
+        - but that was on the old timekeeping convention
+        - before the asteroid knocked us into our new orbit
+        - ...

-In these cases, plainly enough, what is affirmed is the *past* existence of some prearrangement or predetermination, which is presumptively no longer present.
+In these cases, plainly enough, what is affirmed is the *past* existence of some prearrangement or predetermination, which is by implication no longer present.
 Just so, in the previous cases what is affirmed is the *present* existence of such a preordainment.
 This diagnosis better reflects the semantic and grammatical facts, and also saves us from the unwelcome conclusion that the present form of the verb is ambiguous: it always signals *something* as present, it is simply that the something in question may vary.

 The `Regular` elaboration entails - I don't know how else to say it - the *regular* satisfaction of its underlying condition, and takes an optional additional argument specifying the `frequency` of this regularity. `Regular` messages come in a few different flavours: claims about the habits of such animals as are capable of forming them, claims about man-made regularities, and also claims about the reliable tendencies of the inaminate world.
 For example: